booch/presentations/Alternatives_to_ActiveRecord/slides.md

 ROM
 ===

-* Should be the best alternative in the future
+* Ruby Object Mapper
+* Started life as DataMapper 2
 * Taking longer to get to 1.0 than hoped
-  * Developers seem to be low-level / bottom-up types
-* Previously DataMapper 2
-  * But has diverged a **lot** since the name change
+  * But RC is just around the corner
-* Truly implements the Data Mapper pattern
 * Supports SQL (via Sequel), MongoDB, YAML, HTTP
+  * Can support almost any data source, via adapters

 ???

+* Initially meant to implement the Data Mapper pattern
+* Renamed from DM2 to ROM in 2013
+* Moved away from object-relational mapping altogether in 2014
+  * So not really an "ORM"
+  * Just maps to data, not objects
 * Most of the work done by Piotr Solnica

 ---